tony-albanese/nonnas-kitchen/README.md

 An Agile approach was used to manage the completion of this project.
 Specifically, this meant breaking the project down into smaller tasks with a focus on minimum functionality first.
 Only when a minimally viable product is ready will extra features be added.
 In addition, GitHub projects and Issues were used a tool to keep track of the tasks.

 ## Outline of Sprints
 The following is an outline of the sprints that were done during the completion of this project.
-Each sprint was designed to be one day's work.
+Each sprint was designed to be from one to three days' work.

 ### Sprint 1 - Project setup
 Goal: Project environment, authentication functionality, bare minimum styling
+Time: One Day
 + Setup project
 + Outline project creation and deployment steps in README
 + Install additional libraries